Amuro Ray: Other appearances

-In Yoshiyuki Tomino's novelization of Gundam, Amuro is already a member from the Federation in the start.
+In Yoshiyuki Tomino's novelization of Mobile Suit Gundam, Amuro is already a member from the Federation in the start.
 In this version Amuro is killed in the final attack against the Zeonic stronghold of A Baoa Qu when his RX-78-3 is pierced through the torso by a Rick Dom's beam bazooka.
 However, after his death, Amuro's consciousness communicates with Char's sister, Sayla Mass, and tells her she is not alone.
 The first version of Char's Counterattack, High Streamer, follows Amuro's actions in his final fight against Char which were later adapted in the film.
-Tomino also wrote another novel titled Beltorchika's Children that had Amuro as a family man and reported as KIA in the ending.
+Tomino also wrote another novel titled Beltorchika's Children that had Amuro as a family man and reported as killed in action in the ending.
+An animated film adaptation based on the "Cucuruz Doan's Island" episode Mobile Suit Gundam: Cucuruz Doan's Island (2022) recreates one of Amuro's early stories from the first television series.